 Dan: I can tell you they’re nothing short of top-notch.
 Our drivers serve as the face of Mom’s Meals.
-They’re professional and reliable, and they get to know the people who actually consume our meals.
+They’re professional and reliable, and they get to know the people who receive our meals.
 They build relationships with our customers.
 It’s not uncommon for our drivers and customers to be on a first-name basis.
 That speaks volumes.

 Discover more about Mom's Meals

 Browse our 60+ tasty meal options and condition-specific menus.

 Haven’t tried Mom’s Meals yet?
 We work with health plans, managed care organizations, state governments and agencies to provide people covered under Medicare and Medicaid with access to medically tailored, condition-specific meals for free or at a reduced cost.
 If you do not qualify for this kind of assistance, you can also purchase meals direct.
 Find out if you qualify.